A new observable for holographic cosmology: Cosmology from complex geometries

 The double-cone geometry of \cite{Saad:2018bqo, Chen:2023hra} is obtained by identifying $t \sim t + T$ and considering real $u \in (-\infty,\infty)$.
-Since this geometry is real and Lorentzian, it saturates the Kontsevich--Segal bound.
+Since this geometry is real and Lorentzian, it saturates the Kontsevich-Segal bound.
 We can then regulate the geometry by taking $u=\rho + \ic \epsilon$.
-The resulting geometry then obeys the Kontsevich--Segal condition \cite{Witten:2021nzp}.
+The resulting geometry then obeys the Kontsevich-Segal condition \cite{Witten:2021nzp}.

 In the complex $u$-plane, we have other interesting solutions: if we set $u = \rho \pm \ic \frac{\pi}{2}$, we find a Euclidean AdS$_2$ metric.
-As a real Euclidean metric, this of course also obeys the Kontsevich--Segal condition.
+As a real Euclidean metric, this of course also obeys the Kontsevich-Segal condition.
 This was exploited in \cite{Chen:2023hra} to understand the modified time-translation generator associated with the version of the double cone, where we go around the singularity at $\rho=0$ in the complex plane.
 Similarly, if we set $u = \rho \pm \ic \pi$, we obtain the Lorentzian AdS$_2$ space-time again.

 Our primary interest, however, is the solution where $u$ is purely imaginary: $u = \ic \rho$.
 This describes a cosmology that runs from a big bang at $\rho = 0$, reaching a maximum size where it crosses the Euclidean section at $\rho = \pm \frac{\pi}{2}$, and ending with a big crunch at $\rho = \pm \pi$.
-As this geometry saturates the Kontsevich--Segal criterion, we would like to understand whether it can be regulated in the same way as the double-cone geometry.
+As this geometry saturates the Kontsevich-Segal criterion, we would like to understand whether it can be regulated in the same way as the double-cone geometry.

 Let us consider a general contour $u(\rho)$, and write $u=x + \ic y$.
-The Kontsevich--Segal criterion (\ref{eq:ksc}) becomes
+The Kontsevich-Segal criterion (\ref{eq:ksc}) becomes

 which restricts the allowed angles of the contour in the complex $u$-plane at each point.
 To understand the range of possibilities, it is useful to plot the \textit{critical contours}, those which have $\sum_{\mu=1}^2 \abs{\Arg{\lambda_\mu}} = \pi$.
 At each point, there are two such directions, distinguished by the sign of $\frac{\diff y}{\diff x}$.
 These satisfy